Peter B. Bennett: Research

 As a researcher, Bennett performed studies of nitrogen narcosis, oxygen toxicity, submarine escape, decompression illness, ascent rates, and the effects of flying after diving.
 Bennett described helium tremors in 1965 and coined the name of high pressure nervous syndrome (HPNS), a diving disorder resulting from breathing a high-pressure mixture of helium and oxygen known as heliox at depths greater than about 150 m.
 Bennett was a consultant on the James Cameron underwater science fiction film The Abyss, in which a character experiences HPNS.

 Bennett is credited with the invention of trimix breathing gas.
 In 1981, at Duke University Medical Center, he conducted an experiment called Atlantis III lasting 43 days, which involved compressing divers to an equivalent depth of 2,250 feet, and slowly decompressing them to surface pressure, setting a world record in the process.
-In 45 years, Bennett published over 200 scientific papers and six books.
+In 45 years, Bennett published over 200 scientific papers and six books, including The Physiology and Medicine of Diving with David Hallen Elliott in 1982.